-This morning, Liberal Leader Justin Trudeau opened his remarks at a podium outside Rideau Hall with an update on how Canada is handling the crisis in Afghanistan.
+This morning, upon emerging from Rideau Hall, Liberal Leader Justin Trudeau opened his remarks at an outdoor podium with an update on how Canada is handling the crisis in Afghanistan.
 He then identified a global pandemic and a global recession.
 He appealed to all Canadians to get vaccinated against COVID-19.

 “in this pivotal moment, who wouldn’t want to have a say,” said Trudeau in hoping to cull out every possible vote from the Canadian population.

 He wants to keep Canadians “safe and thriving”.
 He set a new timeline of 17 years (of change for Canada), to match the 17 months of the pandemic experienced so far.
 He wants to “hear from Canadians on how to end the pandemic”.

 Conservative Leader Erin O’Toole today took an unsurprisingly approach to his speech, focusing on appealing to people’s desire for personal control (but with a tone that society comes second).

 He stood strong for business, including small business.
 He took at swipe at both Trudeau for family connections (“Canada is a country where politicians can earn trust not be born into it”) and dissed the NDP off the ballot map (“There are five parties but just two choices.”).
 “Vote for a strong economy, Canada’s recovery plan, for the future, vote Conservative,” said O’Toole in a well-crafted wrap-up.